Tim-Liam-Hill/SimpleWebBrowser/README.md

 Who doesn't love a good refactor?
 While we are at it, why are Text and Tag classes in the URL.py file?
 This seems like a weird place for them to be.

-View source is a thing we need to keep track of
+View source is a thing we need to keep track of.

+So that refactor wasn't too bad.
+Let's get the resolve functionality working and then fix some HTML parser issues.

+I also want to do multithreading for requesting all the additional resources but we will get to that.

 # Exercizes